 A stock can have price bands at 2% either way, based on the previous day's closing price.

-Similarly, a marked wide "price band" is implemented through the circuit breaker system.
-On the BSE, the Sensex is used while on the NSE, the Nifty.
-Whenever either triggers a circuit breaker, a coordinated trading halt is applied to all Stock (Equity) and Derivative markets nationwide.
-The system is applied at 3 stages of Index movement: at 10%, 15%, and 20%.
+Additionally, a marked wide "price band" is implemented through the circuit breaker system.
+On the BSE, the Sensex is used, while on the NSE, the Nifty.
+The circuit breaker system is applied at three stages of Index movement: at 10%, 15%, and 20%.

-If a 10% movement occurs on either Index, a one-hour market halt occurs if the movement takes place before 1:00 PM.
-If the movement occurs at or after 1:00 PM and before 2:30 PM, trading is halted for 30 minutes.
+For a 10% movement, a one-hour market halt occurs before 1:00 PM.
+If the movement occurs at or after 1:00 PM and before 2:30 PM, a 30-minute trading halt is imposed.
 If the movement occurs at or after 2:30 PM, no trading halt is imposed.

-If a 15% movement occurs on either Index, a two-hour market halt occurs if the movement takes place before 1:00 PM.
-If the movement occurs at or after 1:00 PM and before 2:00 PM, trading is halted for one hour.
+For a 15% movement, a two-hour market halt occurs before 1:00 PM.
+If the movement occurs at or after 1:00 PM and before 2:00 PM, a one-hour trading halt is imposed.
 If the movement occurs at or after 2:00 PM, trading is halted for the rest of the day.

-If a 20% movement occurs on either Index, trading is halted for the rest of the day.
+For a 20% movement, trading is halted for the rest of the day.